kjkuan/Runbook.md/README.md

 ## Installation and Usage
 1. Fork this repo.
 2. Start writing your runbook in Markdown!
 You can put it in the `runbooks/` folder, in which there's an [example](runbooks/Example.md) runbook to get you started.

+   You can also create a new, or decorate an existing, Markdown file to be executable by **Runbook.md** by running this command:

+       $ ./Runbook.sh -x myrunbook.md

+   which will add the HTML header and footer comments to the specified file and will make it executable.

 3. To execute a runbook, do it from the root of the repo.
 You can either run it with Bash explicitly: